OlivierLD/raspberry-coffee/RESTNavServer/README.md

 The idea here is _not_ to display _any_ Graphical User Interface (GUI) on the Raspberry PI, where the server is running.
 The GUI is dedicated to `HTML5` and `CSS3`, rendered in the browser of any device connected to the Raspoberry PI's network (laptop, tablet, smartphone, etc).

+An application like `OpenCPN` seems (to me) too demanding for the Raspberry PI.
+Same for all `Swing` applications developed in Java.
+And actually, this is a general trend in this area.
+Java applets are being de-supported in more and more browsers, HTML and connected technologies keep improving their graphical capabilities (see [WebGL](http://learningwebgl.com/blog/), really [amazing](http://arodic.github.io/p/jellyfish/)).

+Learning how to use graphical libraries (like `Swing`, `JavaFX`, and others) is not an easy task, it is demanding, it is long, and there is no standard way to do it.
+For example, moving from `Swing` to `JavaFX` or `SWT` pretty much requires a full re-write of your application.

+I'd rather spend time learning how use HTML5's canvases, or WebGL.

+The sample web pages presented below are relying on HTML5 and CSS3.

 ## Try it
 Build it:
 ```bash